Tensor Eigenvalue Complementarity Problems: Introduction

-{\bf Contributions}\, In this paper, we study how to solve general TEiCPs.
+{\bf Contributions}\, In this paper, we study how to solve TEiCPs.
 Our aim is to compute all C-eigenvalues, if there are finitely many ones.
 We formulate TEiCPs equivalently as polynomial optimization problems, and then solve them by Lasserre type semidefinite relaxations.
-Throughout the paper, a property is said to be {\it generically} (or {\it generally}) true in a space if it holds in an open dense subset of the space, in the Zariski topology.
+Throughout the paper, a property is said to be {\it generically} true in a tensor space if it holds in an open dense subset of that space, in the Zariski topology.
+For such a property, a tensor in that open dense set is called a {\it generic} tensor.

 First, we study properties of generalized eigenvalues of tensor pairs.
 For nonsingular tensor pairs, it is known that the number of eigenvalues is finite (cf.~\cite{DingWei15}).
 For generic tensors, we show a further new result: for each eigenvalue, there is a unique eigenvector, up to scaling.
 Thus, the number of normalized eigenvectors is also finite.
 Similarly, for generic tensors, we can also show that the number of C-eigenvalues and C-eigenvectors (up to scaling) are finite.
 These results are given in Section~\ref{sc:pro:teig}.